The Story of Taman Ujung

 Taman Ujung, also known as Taman Ujung Water Palace or Ujung Soekasada in Balinese, is a former king’s palace in Karangasem, Eastern Bali.
 Made up of beautiful historic buildings and various large pools, the site dates back to 1909 and shows a fascinating blend of Balinese, Chinese, and Dutch influences.

-The floating palace was built for the last king of Karangasem and took several years to be completed (1921).
+The floating palace was built for the last king of Karangasem and took several years to complete (1921).
 It’s considered one of the largest historic landmarks in Bali and makes a great spot to spend a whole morning, climbing up the many stone steps to look out over the sea and surrounding mountains.
 You can even spot the incredible Mount Agung from here!

 Things to do in Taman Ujung, Bali